MENUMENU

 You’ve probably seen plenty of Q&A websites around cyberspace.
 One of the most popular is Quora – an open forum for 100% user-generated questions and answers.
 Users submit questions, and others answer.
 Then, the full user population can upvote or downvote the replies.
 The answer with the most upvotes “wins” and is usually the featured answer that appears right below the question.

 Another website, StackOverflow, follows the same format but is specifically for developers.
-People ask questions, others vote on the answers, and the top is answer is featured.
+People ask questions, others vote on the answers, and the top answer is featured.

 There are countless sites that follow the Quora/StackOverflow model.
-Fortunately, those sites make it very easy to show you the benefit of using question and answer schema markup on your own website.
+Fortunately, those sites make it very easy to show you the benefit of using question-and-answer schema markup on your own website.

 Question and Answer (FAQ) Schema Example